 Do you trust your instinct when you see someone and feel skeptical or suspicious for a not very obvious reason?
 What do you think made you take that decision or build that opinion regarding someone you never saw before or even spoke with?

 There has to be something with the physical features, don’t you think so?
 Can you define this determinant?
 And then if it’s the case, there should be more hereditary aspects of consideration, the genetic determinant of personality.

 6.2 Effect of your physical characteristics on your personality.

 People have done numerous research on physiognomy.
 Physiognomy is a meticulous observation and study of the physical traits of an individual.
 Each characteristic determines a feature of that individual.

-Don’t you look at a personal and get an impression about the nature of the person, which often turns out to be right.
+Don’t you look at a person and get an impression about the nature of the person, which often turns out to be right.
 You sometimes decide to approach a person or not based on his or her physical appearance, don’t you?